 Racial, feminist, plastic, liars.

-But the man on the moon does not know of sadness.
+But the man on the moon does not know this sadness.

-He’s forgotten he badness of living on Earth:
+He’s forgotten the badness of "living" on Earth:

-The man is no longer involved with racial hatred,
+The man is no longer subject to unjust hatred,

 The cold he feels, the endless dark,